-Finally, the Golden Falls was almost true to its name as its underlying golden bedrock color.
-In addition, the waterfall itself had a satisfying size.
+Finally, the Golden Falls was almost true to its name as its underlying golden bedrock color while the waterfall itself had a satisfying size.

 If it were considered as such, that would make this waterfall have a drop of between 150-200ft in cumulative height!